isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 <p>The stargazing sessions at Science Centre Observatory are supported by
 passionate members of the public such as The Astronomical Society of Singapore (TASOS).
-To understand the everlasting appeal of stargazing, I interviewed Mr. Soh Kim Mun, the president of TASOS and longtime volunteer at the Science Centre Observatory over email.</p>
+To understand the everlasting appeal of stargazing, I interviewed Soh Kim Mun, the president of TASOS and longtime volunteer at the Science Centre Observatory over email.</p>
-<p>A member of TASOS since 1992, Mr. Soh's interest in astronomy started
+<p>A member of TASOS since 1992, Soh's interest in astronomy started when
-when he was in Secondary 3.
+he was in Secondary 3.
 "I was looking at the sky one clear evening when a shooting star flew pass my view," he recalls.&nbsp;</p>
 <p>"When I started stargazing in Singapore, I did not know I was stargazing.
 I plotted the stars position during the school year end holidays (those days not much entertainments other than riding bicycle at void decks)."</p>
 <p>"One school holiday, I walked to the National Library ... and I came across
 such a topic as Astronomy .... and behold, there is such a thing called Star Map!"&nbsp;</p>
-<p>Mr. Soh and other TASOS members interact with visitors at the Observatory
+<p>Soh and other TASOS members interact with visitors at the Observatory
 by manning telescopes and imparting astronomical knowledge.</p>
 <p>"When we tell the public that they are looking at that or this blank space,
-they are always amazed by what they can see through the telescope as Singapore is a very light polluted city and it is very difficult to hunt the deep space objects," Mr. Soh shares.</p>
+they are always amazed by what they can see through the telescope as Singapore is a very light polluted city and it is very difficult to hunt the deep space objects," Soh shares.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="A crowd of visitors around the Science Centre Observatory." src="/images/SCOBCrowd.jpg">